Static Analysis

 Static analysis is a powerful technique for analyzing your code without actually executing it.
 It helps identify potential errors, inconsistencies, and code smells early in the development process, leading to more robust and maintainable PHP applications.

-In this Blueprint, we leverage two leading static analysis tools: PHPStan and Psalm.
-Let's explore how they work and how to integrate them into your DDEV-powered PHP projects.
+In this Booster, we leverage two leading static analysis tools: PHPStan and Psalm.
+Let's explore how they work and how to integrate them into your PHP projects.

 PHPStan: Your Code's Guardian Angel